Finite Elements with Switch Detection for Direct Optimal Control of Nonsmooth Systems with Set-Valued Step Functions: Introduction

 The OCP \eqref{eq:ocp} is difficult to solve numerically for several reasons.
 Direct methods first discretize the infinite-dimensional OCP~\eqref{eq:ocp} and solve then a finite-dimensional Nonlinear Program (NLP).
 However, the discretization of a DI \eqref{eq:ocp_di} presents several pitfalls.
 First, standard time-stepping methods for DIs have only first-order accuracy~\cite{Acary2010}.
 Stewart and Anitescu~\cite{Stewart2010} have shown that the numerical sensitivities obtained from standard time-stepping are incorrect regardless of the integrator step size.
 Moreover, the sensitivities of smoothed approximations of \eqref{eq:ocp_di} are correct only under the very restrictive assumption that the step size is sufficiently smaller than the smoothing parameter.
 Smoothing and wrong sensitivities can lead to artificial local minima and jeopardize the progress of NLP solvers~\cite{Nurkanovic2020}.
-Further, the discretized OCPs are nonsmooth NLPs.
-Reformulating them e.g., into nonlinear mixed-integer problems does not lead to efficient algorithms~\cite{Nurkanovic2022a}.
+Furthermore, the discretized OCPs are nonsmooth NLPs.
 In summary, even for moderate accuracy, many optimization variables and a huge computational load are required.

 Some of these drawbacks are overcome by the recently introduced Finite Elements with Switch Detection (FESD) method~\cite{Nurkanovic2022}.
 FESD was originally developed for Filippov DIs, which are transformed into equivalent Dynamic Complementarity System (DCS) via Stewart's reformulation~\cite{Stewart1990a}.
 This method starts with a standard Runge-Kutta (RK) discretization of the DCS and, inspired by \cite{Baumrucker2009}, allows the integrator step sizes to be degrees of freedom.
 Additional constraints ensure exact switch detection (and thus higher-order accuracy) and correct computation of numerical sensitivities (and avoid convergence to spurious solutions).
 This overcomes the aforementioned fundamental limitations of standard time-stepping discretization methods.